 - For every stupendous blog you write — one that has great content, great keywords, and a good search volume on those keywords — you’ll probably write 10 really average ones

-- Hard to come up with highly original content all the time
+- It can be hard to come up with highly original content all of the time

 2. Public Relations: Getting Your Name Out There

 The second of the marketing strategies for tech companies is public relations, and the “ROI can be incredibly valuable,” especially if you go a hybrid route and “meld PR into SEO/paid media/social media,” according to an article on Entrepreneur.

 This is another strategy that works to position you as a thought leader.
 You can write magazine articles, newspaper pieces and send out news releases about milestone events.
 Conversely, you could also hire a marketing agency to help out here.

 Pricing for a PR campaign can vary tremendously.
 If you undertake it, all it takes is sweat and tears — and time away from making your product even cooler than it already is.
 If you hire it out, the cost depends on how long the push will be, what content will be produced and the size of the agency you hire.
 Lean tech companies should look for a firm that’s similar in size to help keep costs from ballooning, suggests public relations pro Todd Brabender.